Queenstown Travel Guide: Your Essential Resource

 The atmosphere wasn’t the best there and one of our friends had some trouble when he lost his key.
 I preferred the YHA and Nomads to Base, but it’s cheap if that sways your thinking.
 The YHA was a nice hostel, but it’s a bit of a walk from the centre of Queenstown.
 It’s also a bit more expensive than the other two.

-If you don’t fancy staying in a hostel, check out the latest deals on Booking.com!
+If you don’t fancy staying in a hostel, then click here for the latest deals on hotels at Booking.com!

 Working in Queenstown